enkidevs/curriculum/r/r-core/loops-in-r/README.md

 name: for Loops

-description: Learn what loops are and how to use them.
+description: Learn what loops are and how to use the for loop.

 insights:
   - intro-to-loops-in-r